Angels Flight Railway in LA: What to Expect From Your Ride

 During the tram ride, be sure to take a minute to enjoy a unique view of the freeway from above.

-If you’re looking for more to explore, check out our suggestions for some of the best free museums to visit while in LA.
+For more to see and do in LA, check out our other Los Angeles tours.
+We also have a helpful guide to the best free museums to visit while in LA.